 You can also look at it this way.
 It is the nature of life to flow in cycles.
 Sometimes we are up, sometimes we are down.

 There is high tide and low tide, there are bio rhythms and menstrual cycles and seasonal cycles and life cycling from birth to death.
-Life is never static, and neither is our massage therapy.
+Life is never static, and neither is our Thai Massage therapy.

 All of these suggestions have one theme in common – as therapists we cannot just focus on helping others, but we also have to make time to take care of ourselves.
 The better our energy and physical and mental health is, the more we can help our clients.

-Stay with the big picture in massage therapy
+Staying with the big picture in Thai Massage therapy

-It is also important to look at the bigger picture:
+It is also important to look at the bigger picture.
+Ask yourself these questions:

 - On balance, does our massage work add to our satisfaction in life, to our joy, to our desire to help our fellow human beings?